fclubb/fclubb.github.io/_pages/cv.md

 Invited Talks
 ======
+* Tectonic and climatic controls on mountain sediment storage, School of Geographical & Earth Sciences, University of Glasgow, May 2023
+* Controls on valley-floor width across the Himalayan orogen, EGU General Assembly 2023, Session GM9.1 - Interactions between tectonics, climate and surface processes from mountain belts to basins [Link to abstract](https://meetingorganizer.copernicus.org/EGU23/EGU23-3502.html)
+* How wide are Himalayan river valleys?
+Department of Earth Sciences, University College London, October 2022
+* Controls on valley width in mountainous landscapes, Department of Geography, University of Oxford, January 2022
 * The topographic signature of tectonics, University of Southern California, Department of Earth Sciences, March 2021
 * Creepy landscapes along the San Andreas fault, _Landscapes Live seminar_, June 2020
-* Linking tectonics and topography along the San Andreas fault, AGU Fall Meeting 2019, Session EP21A- Advances in Tectonic Geomorphology: The Interplay of Tectonics, Climate, and Surface Processes [Link to paper](https://agu.confex.com/agu/fm19/meetingapp.cgi/Paper/489425)
+* Linking tectonics and topography along the San Andreas fault, AGU Fall Meeting 2019, Session EP21A - Advances in Tectonic Geomorphology: The Interplay of Tectonics, Climate, and Surface Processes [Link to abstract](https://agu.confex.com/agu/fm19/meetingapp.cgi/Paper/489425)
 * Clustering river profiles to classify landscape domains, Imaging the Environment workshop, Queen Mary University of London, September 2019
 * Linking topography and tectonics along the San Andreas Fault, Hutton Club, University of Edinburgh, March 2019
 * Clustering river networks in heterogeneous landscapes, GFZ Potsdam, February 2019